Network resilience: Behavior transitions in animal and human networks

-A coupled HES that is close to a tipping point is generally far less resilient to perturbations than the same system far from such points \cite{bauch2016early}.
-The authors of \cite{bauch2016early} show also that the coupled HES can exhibit a richer variety of dynamical regimes than the corresponding uncoupled system.
-Thus, early warning signals can be ambiguous because they may herald either collapse or conservation.
-Moreover, the authors also observe that human feedback can partially mute the early warning signal of a regime shift or cause the system to evolve toward and perpetually remain close to a tipping point.
+A coupled HES that is close to a tipping point is generally far less resilient to perturbations than is the same system when it is far from such points \cite{bauch2016early}.
+In \cite{bauch2016early}, the authors show that a coupled HES can exhibit a richer variety of dynamical regimes than can the corresponding uncoupled system.
+Thus, early warning signals can be ambiguous because they may herald either collapse or preservation.
+In addition, the authors observe that human feedback can partially mute the early warning signals of a regime shift or cause the system to evolve toward and perpetually remain close to a tipping point.

-The coupling of the environment dynamics models and the social dynamics model presented in Ref. \cite{bauch2016early} can be summarized as follows:
+The coupling of the environmental dynamics models and the social dynamics model presented in Ref. \cite{bauch2016early} can be summarized as follows:

 \begin{enumerate} \item The forest ecosystem is modeled as